Platform-OS/platformos-documentation/_PlatformOS/getting-started/pages/creating-page.md

 {% endraw %}

 ## Next steps
 Congratulations!
-You have created a Page file.
+You have created a page file.
 Now you can add new pages at custom URLs.

 * [Adding New Pages at Custom URLs]()